opentracing/opentracing.io/_docs/pages/supported-tracers.md

 ## LightStep

 [LightStep](http://lightstep.com/) runs a private beta with OpenTracing-native tracers in production environments.
-There are OpenTracing-compatible [LightStep Tracers](https://github.com/lightstep) available for Go, Python, Javasrcipt, Objective-C, Java, PHP, Ruby, and C++.
+There are OpenTracing-compatible [LightStep Tracers](https://github.com/lightstep) available for Go, Python, Javascript, Objective-C, Java, PHP, Ruby, and C++.

 ## Hawkular

 [Hawkular APM](http://www.hawkular.org/hawkular-apm/) supports OpenTracing-Java and has plans to support other platforms in the near future.

+## Instana

+[Instana](https://www.instana.com) provides an APM solution supporting [OpenTracing for Java](https://github.com/instana/instana-java-opentracing/blob/master/README.md), [Opentracing for NodeJs](https://github.com/instana/nodejs-sensor/blob/master/README.md#opentracing) and [Opentracing fo Go](https://github.com/instana/golang-sensor/blob/master/README.md).
+The Instana OpenTracing tracers are interoperable with the other Instana out of the box tracers for Java, Scala, NodeJs, PHP and Ruby.